Why we need to move to a steady state economy

 We are already beyond those limits.
 Globally, humans use 70% more resources each year than our natural systems can replenish.
+This is particularly the case in wealthy countries, whereas many developing countries need to increase their consumption to enable a decent standard of living.
 In the 20th Century alone, industrial pollution increased 40-fold.
 As a result, we are eating into and degrading our ‘natural capital’.

 - Globally, 12 million hectares of farmland are lost each year due to soil degradation.

 - Extinction rates are at least 1000 times above ‘normal’ rates.

 - The populations of Earth’s wild mammals, birds, amphibians, fish and other vertebrates declined by more than half between 1970 and 2012.

 - 25% of coral reefs have been destroyed and another 20% are degraded.